-The workshops will be presented by Craig Bethke and Tsutomu Sato.
+The workshops will be presented by Craig Bethke, Tsutomu Sato, and Brian Farrell.
 Prof. Bethke is the R.E.
 Grim Professor emeritus at the University of Illinois.
 He is the primary author of The Geochemist's Workbench® software package and author of the Geochemical and Biogeochemical Reaction Modeling text, published by Cambridge University Press.

 We will work at the University Wednesday for part of the day.
 After lunch, we will travel by motorcoach over the short, scenic trip to Jozankei.
 There, we will check into the onsen, relax in the hot spring, and enjoy a special dinner and reception.

 On Thursday, we will work, relax at the onsen, and dine together once again.
 Friday morning we will return to Sapporo after breakfast, arriving at Sapporo Station around noon.
 From there, take a JR Rapid Airport train to Chitose airport, or linger to enjoy the many delights of this unique and welcoming city.

 Space is limited, so sign up early.
 The registration fee of $899 includes all course materials.

 Full-time students currently registered in a university degree program can register at the reduced rate of $799.
 Please bring current student identification to the workshop.

 We are pleased to welcome back participants from our previous workshops at the special price of $799.
 For fastest verification, please sign up with the email address you used registering for the earlier course.

 Each registered participant will receive a free 60-day license to The Geochemist's Workbench® 11 Professional version.
 We will ask you to bring to the course a laptop with the software installed and running.